ParadigmfortheNextGeneration/hexo/source/_drafts/the-infinite-growth-complex.md

 The monopoly on money must be taken back from the banks, decentralized, and never returned.
-This calls for economic models and vectors of exchange that renders the current system irrelevant, then obsolete.
+This calls for economic models and vectors of exchange that render the current system irrelevant, then obsolete.

 ## The Transition